-In our exhibit design work, we noticed that museums and museum exhibit designers were not always keeping up with the latest advances in sustainable design seen in architecture and commercial inteiror design.
-The Museum Exhibition Materials Pledge is an invitation to museums and museum exhibition designers to start a conversation about the definition of sustainability.
+In our exhibit design work, we are committed to using the latest sustainable design practices and to assisting the Museum community improve their sustainability goals.
+The Museum Exhibition Materials Pledge is an invitation to museums and museum exhibition designers to continue their thoughtful conversations about the definition of sustainability for your institutions, using the latest research in building science in selecting exhibition materials.
 Much of the language from the letter comes from 2019 Materials Pledge supported by the American Institute of Architects (AIA).
 We hope that defining "sustainability" for you and for your institution can lead to more specific actions.
-Many of the strategies are also integrated in LEED categories: Materials & Resources, Indoor Environmental Quality, Energy & Atmosphere.
-Signing the pledge is your opportunity to make a public statement that you are committed to making more informed choices and to engaging in an ongoing dialogue with manufacturers to help them improve the transparency and the sustainability of their products.
+Signing the pledge is your opportunity to make a public statement that you are committed to preferring sustainable products and to engaging in an ongoing dialogue with manufacturers to help them improve the transparency and the sustainability of their products.